abhijeethp/EmbeddingArena/README.md

 # Embedding Arena
-Hugging Face space for crowdsourcing data about quality different embedding models
+Hugging Face space for crowdsourcing data about quality about different embedding models